On Explicit Stochastic Differential Algebraic Equations: Introduction

-An attempt towards developing a stochastic analogue for the theory of Differential-Algebraic Equations (DAEs) can be found in \cite{winkler2003stochastic}.
-Similarly, \cite{winkler2006stochastic, cong2010stochastic} discuss index 1 DAEs with noise as SDAEs.
+There is abundant literature on both theoretical and numerical aspects of DAEs. \cite{ascher1998computer, brenan1995numerical, petzold1982differential} are some references for the numerical aspects of DAEs.
+DAEs of completely high index or singular (implicit) differential equations have also been studied as analysis of differential equations on manifolds, e.g. in \cite{reich1990geometrical,rheinboldt1984differential}.
+Like DAEs, the application of SDAEs is not limited to control but, can be found in many other areas of Science and Engineering.
+We find that despite having enormous potential in application, unlike DAEs, SDAEs do not have a well formed theory and attempts at developing the theory are limited to SDAEs of index 1 with noiseless constraints.
+In \cite{storm1995stochastic} existence and uniqueness is established for SDEs that are subjected to convex constraint. \cite{1967stochastic} is a good reference that uses ideas from stochastic stability to solve SDEs constrained to a set.
+However, our interest in SDAEs implies that we are looking at a special constraint set that is given in form points that satisfy the constraint algebraic equations.
+An attempt towards developing a stochastic analogue for the theory of Differential-Algebraic Equations (DAEs) can be found in \cite{winkler2003stochastic, winkler2006stochastic, cong2010stochastic}.
 However, the work is limited to noiseless constraints and SDAEs of index 1. \cite{zhang2014stability,cong2012lyapunov} discuss stability analysis of the trivial index 1 system perturbed by noise.
 There have also been attempts toward numerical simulation of index 1 systems in \cite{sickenberger2006efficient, penski1999analysis, winkler2006stochastic}, which essentially reduces to simulation of stiff SDEs.

 Despite having enormous potential in application, unlike DAEs, SDAEs do not have a well formed theory and attempts at developing the theory are limited to SDAEs of index 1.
 In this article we extend the ideas of differential-algebraic equations to the stochastic setting.
 We also give computational methods for approximately solving SDAEs.
-The main results obtained in this article includes: \begin{itemize} \item Sufficient condition for existence and uniqueness of solution of SDAE. \item Conditions for Existence of ill-posed equations for which there is no solution. \item Computational methods to find exact and approximate solution with probability 1 for high index equations. \end{itemize}
+The main results obtained in this article includes:

+\begin{itemize} \item Notion of Index for SDAEs. \item Sufficient condition for existence and uniqueness of solution of SDAE, and conditions for existence of ill-posed equations for which there is no solution in Ito SDE form. \item Computational methods to find exact and approximate solution for completely high index equations. \end{itemize}